jeff-kelley/opensim-utils/README.md

 [full size image](doc/scripts.png)

-##### gettexture.php /  viewtexture.html : Display a texture

-Fetch a texture in database, convert it to a JPEG file, display it on a web page.
-Use either imagick or gmagick.
-Create manually the cache folder and chown it to the www user. viewtexture.html calls gettexture.php via XMLHttpRequest.

 ##### getasset.php : Dump a raw asset.

 Query the database for a given UUID and returns content.
 Used to retrieve scripts.
 Do not use for binary assets.

+##### gettexture.php /  viewtexture.html : Display a texture.

+Fetch a texture in database, convert it to a JPEG file, display it on a web page.
+Use either imagick or gmagick.
+Create manually the cache folder and chown it to the www user. viewtexture.html calls gettexture.php via XMLHttpRequest.

 ##### db_access.php : MySQL credentials.

 Common to all scripts.

-All together, these scripts allow you to dive into each and every script/texture in your grid.
-Access should be granted to grid managers only (use .htaccess).

 ##### Dependencies :